Open Blues

 What are the workshops and who are the teachers?

-This is a DIY festival and all activities are community-led, so we usually only find out very late and there are many changes, so we don't advertise the exact workshops before the festival.
-If you'd like to lead a workshop, get in touch with Isabella.
+This is a DIY festival and all activities are community-led, so we usually only find out very late and there are many changes — we don’t advertise the exact workshops before the festival.
+If you’d like to lead a workshop, get in touch!
 Open Blues attracts top dancers from all over the world.

 Can I arrive earlier or stay longer?